chuanqixu/quantum-computing-power-side-channel-attacks/README.md

 Other codes needed to reproduce the experiments are in each Jupyter Notebook to perform the experiments.
 The estimated human-time is the time of running the Jupyter notebooks and thus is negligible.
 The estimated compute-time is provided in the following for each experiment:

-0. `0-benchmark` [4 compute-minutes]: This directory contains the schematics to show the general features of the benchmark [2 compute-minute].
+1. `0-benchmark` [4 compute-minutes]: This directory contains the schematics to show the general features of the benchmark.
    1. `benchmark_info.ipynb`: Figure 9 of the undefended version, and Fig. 9 in the long version of the paper.
    2. `benchmark_reconstruct_info.ipynb`: Table 3, Parameters data of the benchmark quantum circuits.
    3. `mean_power.ipynb`: Additional figures to show the mean power plot of different quantum circuit, and different layouts of `toffoli_n3`.
 These figures are not shown in the paper due to the page limit.
    4. `plot_backend_info.ipynb`: Figure 6 (d-f), which shows the amplitude of the native gates, X, SX, and CNOT on different quantum machines.
 Note that by the time of the submission of this artifact, only `ibm_nairobi`, `ibm_lagos`, and `ibm_perth` are working, while other backends have retired.
 Correspondingly, the list of backends needs to be changed.
 This can be done by changing the first parameters in the 4th block.
 For example, change it to `backend_name_list = ["ibm_nairobi", "ibm_lagos", "ibm_perth"]` so that only these three backends will be considered.

-1. `1-user_circuit_identification` [20 compute-hours]: This directory contains the code for Section 5.1 User Circuit Identification (UC).
+2. `1-user_circuit_identification` [20 compute-hours]: This directory contains the code for Section 5.1 User Circuit Identification (UC).
    1. `benchmark_gen.py`: Generate the amplitude time series for quantum circuits in the benchmark, with data boosting by transpiling circuits into different layouts.
    2. `compute_accuracy.ipynb`: Generate the data for Figure 7, which shows the results of user circuit identification (UC).
    3. `plot_accuracy.ipynb`: Plot Figure 7.

-2. `2-circuit_oracle_identification` [3 compute-hours]: This directory contains the code for Section 5.2 Circuit Oracle Identification (CO).
+3. `2-circuit_oracle_identification` [3 compute-hours]: This directory contains the code for Section 5.2 Circuit Oracle Identification (CO).
    1. `circuit_oracle_identification.ipynb`: Table 2, which shows the minimum circuit distance with the different number of qubits of the oracles.
    2. `circuit_oracle_plot.ipynb`: Fig. 8 (a) and (b) in the long version, which shows the idea that angles in RZ will be changed for Deutsch-Jozsa and Grover's search.

-3. `3-circuit_ansatz_identification` [1 compute-minute]: This directory contains the code for Section 5.3 Circuit Ansatz Identification (CA).
+4. `3-circuit_ansatz_identification` [1 compute-minute]: This directory contains the code for Section 5.3 Circuit Ansatz Identification (CA).
    1. `circuit_ansatz_identification.ipynb`: The minimum circuit distance mentioned in Section 5.3.
    2. `circuit_ansatz_plot.ipynb`: Fig. 8 (c) in the long version, which shows the idea that angles in RZ will be changed for QAOA.